nminaian/NewPortfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nazanin Minaian is a graduate research assistant at the Active Materials and Smart Living lab based in UNLV.
-Under the supervision of Professor Kwang J. Kim, Nazanin has been studying the topic of electroactive polymers, such as ionic polymer-metal composites (IPMCs), polymer gels, and other active material-related research.
-Additionally, Nazanin has worked at the Korean Institute of Science and Technology (KIST) in Seoul, South Korea as a visiting research assistant, collaborating with international researchers in the field of soft robotics.
-She expects to move towards doctoral candidacy in Fall 2023 and her Ph.D. in Spring 2024.
+Nazanin Minaian is an accomplished graduate research assistant affiliated with the Active Materials and Smart Living (AMSL) lab located at the University of Nevada, Las Vegas (UNLV).
+Working under the guidance of Professor Kwang J. Kim, she focuses her scholarly pursuits on investigating electroactive polymers, specifically ionic polymer-metal composites (IPMCs), polymer gels, and other areas of active material-related research.

-{style="text-align: justify;"}
+Nazanin's academic endeavors have extended across borders, as she had the privilege of assuming the role of a visiting research assistant at the Korean Institute of Science and Technology (KIST) in the bustling city of Seoul, South Korea.
+There, she collaborated with international researchers on the topic of soft robotics, further enriching her knowledge and expertise in the field.

+Nazanin anticipates transitioning to doctoral candidacy in the Fall of 2023, culminating in the completion of her Ph.D. by Spring 2024.
+She hopes to continue further advancing her contributions to cutting-edge research and innovation in the field of active materials. {style="text-align: justify;"}